How the hell does one plan for an epic three-year nomadic journey?

 Organise how to access money in the USA

 Another huge headache is working out the best way to access our money while traveling the USA.
 I’ve created a spreadsheet with the details for all of our card options, outlining the fees they charge on transactions and withdrawing money.

 It’s hard to work out the best scenario, especially since we’ll be using two different money buckets – personal spending and business spending.

 The spreadsheet has really helped.
 Still, there is no perfect scenario, and even though I feel the banks are always going to win, I’m doing everything I can to reduce that margin.

 Here’s what I’ve discovered

 - ING Direct – ING are by far my favourite bank to use.
 They don’t charge me any fees on my accounts, including withdrawing money from other bank’s ATM.
 (They reimburse you any fees you are charged!!)
 Love it.
 If they had a business transaction account, I’d move from Commonwealth Bank to them for sure.
 We have personal accounts with ING and a business saver account.
 They only charge $2.50 per withdrawal from ATM, which is lower than the other banks, who charge around $5.
 They also only charge 2.5% transaction fee.
-If you want to open an ING Direct account, we have a code you can use to get a bonus $100.
-Just enter CVT085 when you join.

 - Commonwealth Bank – we have our business credit cards with them.
 They charge 3% per transaction.
 Plus, their currency conversion rates seem to be favour themselves too much.